reidhansell/SimpleBB/README.md

 ## Quick Start

-# create default.json inside of config/
+Create default.json inside of config/

-# file path will look like simplebb/config/default.json
+File path will look like simplebb/config/default.json

-# add the following code and fill it out accordingly
+Add the following code and fill it out accordingly

 ```
 {